gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

       - text populated by api
    - list of users (who you are following)
       - has profile icon, name, following btn, tappable to profile
-      - filter search available
-      - if filter search comes up empty, see (view 6.1.1)
       - following toggle btn
          - tapped state: following
+- A user can search through their existing friends by typing in the search box
+   - typing should immediately start filtering your following list
+   - if filter search comes up empty, see (view 6.1.1)
 - When a user searches for friends and doesnt find the user they are looking for, they can search the entire community
    - the filter search has custom empty text
       - 'We couldnt find "search string" do you want to try searching the entire GTIO community' button